 Small Business Should Look Elsewhere for Funding

-Capstone Business Funding, LLC is an invaluable resource for contractors, importers, and manufacturers.
-By providing factoring and purchase order financing, Capstone Business Funding, LLC helps small businesses in need of quick capital.
+Capstone Capital Group, LLC is an invaluable resource for contractors, importers, and manufacturers.
+By providing factoring and purchase order financing, Capstone Capital Group, LLC helps small businesses in need of quick capital.

-Capstone Business Funding, LLC Helps Where Banks Don’t
+Capstone Capital Group, LLC Helps Where Banks Don’t

 Rather than expending time to create or gather the various documents needed to apply for a traditional bank loan, if your business invoices for work completed (for example, if you’re a construction company or a government contractor), you may be eligible for invoice factoring through Capstone.
 With various options available, Capstone can provide funding in a manner that helps companies quickly.
 Businesses that produce pre-sold products may be eligible for purchase order financing.